Skip to main content

 Step 3: Choose a cutover strategy

-Mirror’s processed-data state does not carry over to Turbo, so plan for one of the two strategies below depending on how much double-write or downtime you can tolerate.
+Mirror’s processed-data state does not carry over to Turbo, so plan for one of the strategies below depending on how much double-write or downtime you can tolerate.
+Turbo itself is at-least-once with checkpointing, so make sure your sink is set up to deduplicate (typically via primary_key) before you cut over.
 Best when your sink can tolerate duplicate writes (e.g. Postgres with primary keys, ClickHouse with ReplacingMergeTree, or any idempotent webhook).

 1. Deploy the Turbo pipeline with start_at: latest in every dataset source so it begins at the chain tip.